 There’s one big, undeniable, eco-unfriendly aspect of glass bottles — they’re heavy.
 The transportation of glass bottles requires significantly more energy than their lightweight counterparts.
 Glass is fragile, too, so shippers can’t pack glass containers into a truck as tightly as aluminum and plastic containers.

-Americans love cans because they are small, lightweight and airtight.
+Americans love cans because they are small, lightweight, and airtight.
 Turns out, the planet does, too.
-Their size means they save fuel — more cans can fit into a smaller space and their light weight means less gas to get them from point A to point B. Because aluminum isn’t particularly fragile, cans use less cardboard packaging when transported as well, meaning more room for more cans.
+Their size means they save fuel — more cans can fit into a smaller space and their light weight means less gas to get them from point A to point B. Because aluminum isn’t particularly fragile, cans require less cardboard packaging for transport, meaning more room for more cans.

 Step 3: Where They End Up

 Empty — now what?
 Each of these containers is recyclable.
 Here’s how they match up.

 The recycling rate of plastics is actually quite low — in 2014, only 9.5 percent of plastic material generated in the U.S. was recycled.
 The rest was combusted for energy or sent to a landfill where its fate is uncertain — it can either find its way out and pollute our planet or sit in the landfill for up to 500 years before finally decomposing.

 Like glass, aluminum cans are completely recyclable and are commonly recycled worldwide as part of municipal recycling programs.
 Aluminum cans can be recycled repeatedly with no limit.